Sebastian Bradatsch: Career

-In 2012 Bradatsch succeed in scoring two actual jumping hills records: in Schonach (106,5 meter) and Oberstdorf (also 106,5 meter).
+In 2012 Bradatsch succeeded in scoring two jumping hills records: in Schonach (106,5 meter) and Oberstdorf (also 106,5 meter).

-Year 2013 was quite successful for him as well.
+Year 2013 was successful for him as well.
 Participation in 2013 European Youth Olympic Winter Festival in Romanian Râșno brought Sebastian Bradatsch gold medal in Mixed-Team and silver in Team competition.

 In the end of 2013 he participated as a part of German national team (in Qualification) in jumping during new year season with no access to world championships.
 At Junior World Championships 2014 in Val di Fiemme he passed a bit to get a medal and was ranked as fourth.
 At same championship he reached 5th place in Team competition with Paul Winter, Michael Herrmann und Dominik Mayländer.

 Four Hills Tournament 2014/15 was featured by Sebastian Bradatsch as a part of German team in Oberstdorf and Garmisch-Partenkirchen.